User Commands lftp(1)

 --log=FILE write lftp commands being executed to FILE

---script=FILE write lftp commands to FILE, but don't execute them
+--script=FILE write lftp commands to FILE, but don't execute

 --just-print, --dry-run same as --script=-